ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Digest of the request body as the value of the Digest
     header defined in {{RFC3230}}.
 When a request contains a message body, such as a POST or PUT request, this field is REQUIRED.

-at_hash (string)
-: When a request is bound to an access token, the access token hash value.
-Its value is the
-    base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `access_token` value, where the hash algorithm used is the hash algorithm used in the `alg` header parameter of the JWS's JOSE Header.
-For instance, if the `alg` is `RS256`, hash the `access_token` value with SHA-256, then take the left-most 128 bits and base64url encode them.

 ~~~
 POST /tx HTTP/1.1